Quila

 Quila Moscato & Dolcetto mixed plantings

-Quila’s oldest vineyard (planted 1935) where the “Hell’s blend” comes from.
+Quila’s oldest vineyard (1935-2022) where the first vinetages of “Hell’s blend” came from.
 Mixed planting of Muscat & Dolcetto.

 Visits